UWA-SCIE2204-Marine-Systems/No-take-marine-reserves/lobster-density-inside-vs-outside-ntmr.md

 Tim Langlois and Matt Navarro
 30/03/2020

+Note: There are 5 questions in this lab exercise.
+These will form the 5 multi-choice quiz for the lab.
+As you work through the lab please record your answers to the questions so you can enter them into the quiz later.

 For this excercise, we are going to use data on western rock lobster that is collected by UWA Marine Science Masters students every year at Rottnest Island.